 The NYSE requires the Chief Executive Officer of each listed company to submit a certification indicating that the company is not in violation of the Corporate Governance listing standards of the NYSE on an annual basis.
-Mr. Dunn submits his Annual CEO Certification to the NYSE each December.
-In December 2012, Mr. Dunn submitted his Annual CEO Certification to the NYSE without qualification.
+Our Chief Executive Officer submits his Annual CEO Certification to the NYSE each December.
+In December 2014, our Chief Executive Officer, Michael A. Stivala, submitted his Annual CEO Certification to the NYSE without qualification.